 Difference Between Severity and Priority

-While learning the concepts of Software Engineering, we all have come across the two words ‘Severity’ vs ‘Priority’ and always faced confusion in between them.
+While learning the concepts of Software Engineering, we all have come across the two words ‘Severity’ vs ‘Priority’ and always faced confusion between them.
 If we ask any non-technical person, the difference between them is nothing.
 For him, both have the same meaning.
-But technically, as per the Software Engineer, the above two are different words having different meanings and used in a different context.
+But technically, as per the Software Engineer, the above two are different words having different meanings and are used in a different contexts.
 Let’s understand them one by one.

 Severity